Try Negative Splits for Positive Results

 What are negative splits?
-You’ve probably heard this term thrown around, but what does it mean?
-Practicing negative splits means running the first half of a race slower than the second half.
+Practicing negative splits means running the first half of a race or workout slower than the second half.
 It could also refer to running each mile slightly faster than the last.
 If you’re willing to give it a try, we’ve broken down some of the benefits and training tips to get you started:

 Starting off slower than your actual race pace helps your muscles warm up properly and prevents injury.
 Your joints will thank you as well!

 Controlling your pace during a race may seem difficult.
-But using runtastic PRO during your training runs will help keep your speed in check.
+But using adidas Running during your training runs will help keep your speed in check.
 Decide on a distance before heading out for a run so you’ll know where your halfway point is.
-Set runtastic voice feedback to report your pace for each interval so you’ll be able to recognize what your target speed feels like for each half.
-Check runtastic at the end of your training runs for a chart that displays each mile’s average pace and speed.
-With runtastic PRO for Android’s new feature, you can see your route traced in color, with faster paces in green and slower paces in red.
+Set the app voice feedback to report your pace for each interval so you’ll be able to recognize what your target speed feels like for each half.
+Check the app at the end of your training runs for a chart that displays each kilometer’s average pace and speed.
+With adidas Running Premium Membership, you can see your route traced in color, with faster paces in green and slower paces in red.

 Have you tried running negative splits?
 Let us know how they’ve improved your race times!